"We ran for our lives": historic floods destroy Beijing couple's home | Science-Environment

 - China

-For year, Beijing resident Gao enjoyed a big apartment in the city's scenic west and a Class-E Mercedes Benz.
+For years, Gao enjoyed a big apartment in scenic west Beijing and an E-Class Mercedes-Benz.
 He lost it all this week as a result of the most extreme rainfall to hit the Chinese capital in 140 years.
-Raging water, caused by storms that followed Typhoon Doksuri, destroyed his ground-floor apartment and washed away his Benz.
-His front window is now blockaded by tree trunks and his living room is filled with debris, forcing him and his wife into temporary housing.
+Raging floods, caused by storms that followed Typhoon Doksuri, destroyed his ground-floor apartment and washed his Merc away.
+His front window is now blocked by tree trunks and his living room filled with debris.
+The 60-year-old and his wife are in temporary housing.

-Gao's apartment is in the Mentougou district, about 40 km from the heart of Beijing, where the first two flood-related casualties were recorded in the city.
-The area has been the worst hit by flooding.
-The morning began as usual, the 60-year-old said, and then suddenly a mudslide submerged a nearby stream, and water started to pour inside his yard.
+Gao's apartment is in Mentougou, about 40 km from the heart of Beijing, where the capital's first two flood-related casualties were recorded.
+The morning began as usual, until a mudslide swamped a nearby stream, and water started to pour into his yard.

-"Then the balcony collapsed and the water came in," Gao told Reuters in his living room as he tried to salvage what was still edible from a refrigerator that had fallen onto its side.
-"Us two, me and my wife, we ran for our lives," he said.
+"Then the balcony collapsed and the water came in," Gao said, trying in his living room to salvage anything still edible from a refrigerator that had fallen onto its side.
+"Me and my wife, we ran for our lives."

 Tree trunks and floating chunks of construction material sealed off his front window soon after their escape.
-Water marks are still visible on the wall, just 30 centimetres shy of the ceiling.
-His clock was spared.
+Water marks are still visible on the wall, just 30 cm (12 inches) shy of the ceiling.
+The clock was spared.

-The storm has killed at least 20 people in Beijing and surrounding Hebei province, causing the worst flooding in the vast Hai river basin since 1963.
+The storm killed at least 20 people in Beijing and surrounding Hebei province, causing the worst flooding in the vast Hai river basin since 1963.
 The rains have since moved to northeast China.
-Thousand of people have been displaced by the floods and rains, and many, like Gao, have had their homes ruined.
-When asked what he plans to do, Gao remains optimistic.
+Thousands of people have been displaced and many, like Gao, have had their homes ruined.
+But Gao remains optimistic.

-"You have to make do and live," said Gao, as he sifted through cans of bottled beer and muddied shirts.
+"You have to make do and live," he said, sifting through cans of beer and muddied shirts.
 "As long as we're still here, other things can be sorted."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)